Tencent, Alibaba lead China's top brands as tech dominates

-China's three biggest Internet companies, which also includes Baidu Inc, all appeared in the country's top 5 rankings, said advertising company WPP Plc and its research affiliate Millward Brown.
+China's three biggest Internet companies, which also includes Baidu Inc (BIDU.O), all appeared in the country's top 5 rankings, said advertising company WPP Plc (WPP.L) and its research affiliate Millward Brown.

 "For the first time the tech industry surpasses the banking industry in terms of brand value," said Doreen Wang, global head of BrandZ at Millward Brown, citing the rise of Internet finance and the decline of profits at big banks.